spuder/spuder.github.io/_posts/2015-05-28-elasticsearch-default-shards.markdown

     ...
 ```

-Before you proceede, understand that this **only applies to new indexes**.
+Before you proceed, understand that this **only applies to new indexes**.
 You can't change the mapping of an already indexed indicie without reimporting your data.

 Save the template to your workstation